tc39/notes/es7/2016-05/may-24.md

 YK: What is surprising is that if you write a program is TR, and a membrane is introduced is is unsurprising .
 You need to consider whether someone can introduce a membrane.

-FST: the difference between proxies and cross-realm is that membranes are actively inserted
+EFT: the difference between proxies and cross-realm is that membranes are actively inserted

 YK: Given the options, the fact that introducing a membrane makes it no longer TR, it makes this technique less appealing.